packagist/private-packagist-docs/docs/notifications.md

 #### Security Alerts

-As part of our [security monitoring](./security-monitoring.md) feature, you can configure notification channels to receive a notification every time one or more security issues are found for one of your projects.
+[Security Monitoring](./security-monitoring.md) allows you to select notification channels to receive a notification every time security issues are found in dependencies of one of your projects.

 #### Security Summaries

-In addition to security alerts your notification channels can also receive either weekly or monthly summaries including information about all open security issues in your organization.
+In addition to immediate security alerts your notification channels can also receive either weekly or monthly summaries listing all open security issues in dependencies of your organization's projects.

 ### Configuring Notifications
 Every user receives security notifications by email for all projects they have access to by default.